 - Type safety: For a functor to be safely given an applicative semantics, it must at a minimum satisfy the property that the type components in its body are guaranteed to be implemented in the same way every time the functor is applied to the same argument.
 In the presence of modules as first-class values (Section 6), this property is not universally satisfied.
-For example, consider the functor Flip in Figure 22.
+For example, consider the functor Flip in Figure 23.
 The first time this functor is applied, it may return a module whose type component t is implemented internally as int, whereas the second time t may be implemented as bool.
 It is thus utterly unsound (i.e., breaks type safety) to give a functor like Flip an applicative semantics. - Abstraction safety: Even if the type components of a functor are implemented in the same way every time it is applied, treating the functor as applicative may nevertheless constitute a violation of data abstraction.
-We will see examples of this in Section 8.
+That is, for some abstract data types implemented by a functor, applicative semantics breaks the ability to establish representation invariants locally.
+We will discuss this problem in more detail and see examples in Section 8.